 The legacy Citrix VPN client was built using Apple’s private VPN APIs that is now deprecated.
-VPN support in Citrix SSO is rewritten from the ground up using Apple’s public Network Extension framework.
+VPN support in Citrix SSO for iOS and Citrix Secure Access for macOS is rewritten from the ground up using Apple’s public Network Extension framework.

-Citrix SSO for macOS is supported on 10.15 (Catalina), 11.x (Big Sur) and 12.x (Monterey).
+Citrix Secure Access for macOS is supported on 10.15 (Catalina), 11.x (Big Sur) and 12.x (Monterey).
 It supports devices with Intel chips and M1 chips.

 - Password tokens: A password token is a 6-digit code which is an alternative to Secondary Password Services such as VIP, OKTA.
 This code uses the Time-based One Time Password (T-OTP) protocol to generate the OTP code similar to services such as Google Authenticator and Microsoft Authenticator.
 Users are prompted for two passwords during authentication to Citrix Gateway for a given Active Directory user.
 The second factor is a changing six-digit code that users copy from a registered third-party service such as Google or Microsoft Authenticator into the desktop browser.
 Users must first register for T-OTP on the Citrix ADC appliance.
 For registration steps, refer https://support.citrix.com/article/CTX228454.
 On the app, users can add the OTP feature by scanning the QR Code generated on Citrix ADC or manually entering the TOTP secret.
 OTP Tokens once added show up on the Password Tokens segment on the user interface.

 To improve the experience, adding an OTP prompts the user to create a VPN profile automatically.
 Users can take advantage of this VPN profile to connect to the VPN directly from their iOS devices.